kailash-manasarovar/statement/docs/timeline/2022/december.md

 - https://x.com/1FRGVN/status/1602792091238678528
 - I dreamt of the trumpet teacher and Russian dolls around this time.
-- I also dreamt he had an evil brother who was like a devil.
+- I also dreamt the trumpet teacher had an evil brother who was like a devil.
+- These things are to be included in the novel and can be ignored by investigators.

+## A seizure in Thailand

+- Something I didn't think to include previously but I probably should is the fact that while on holiday in Thailand over Christmas, I have some kind of seizure and end up at the emergency ward of Bangkok Hospital in Samui where my records remain.